GPS Repeater: Antenna and Coaxial Cable Specification

 Which means that RF240 is a great alternative to the commonly available RG58 cable, which inserts 0.6 dB per meter, has a stranded copper core, and has a single earth screen.

-We can specify RF400, which is similar in construction to RF240, but is physically bigger.
+We can specify RF400, which is similar in construction to RF240, but is physically bigger and heavier.

-RF400 can be used for cable runs up to approximately 70 meters without amplification.
+RF400 can be used for cable runs up to ~70 meters without amplification.

 By comparison, RF240 has an outer diameter of 6 mm, while RF400 measures 10 mm.